About Cygnet Primary School

 - Class newsletters (one per term)

-There are currently eight bus routes that service the school.
+There are currently seven bus routes that service the school.
 The buses arrive between 8:30 – 8:45 in the mornings and depart the school at approximately 3:00 in the afternoons.
 Please contact the office for further information.

-An enrolment package containing important information, policies and the forms to be completed can be obtained by contacting the office.
+An enrolment package containing important information, policies and the relevant forms to be completed can be obtained by contacting the office.

 Fees and Levies